Work Performance Agreement (WPA) and taxes in 2026

 I want to consult

-If you have a monthly income of less than CZK 11,500 from a work agreement with one employer, you do not qualify for pension and sickness insurance.
+If you have a monthly income of less than CZK 12,000 from a work arrangement with one employer, you do not qualify for pension and sickness insurance.
 In this case:

-As soon as the employee’s monthly income from the FTC reaches or exceeds CZK 11,500 (including the sum of several FTCs with one employer), the employee is obliged to participate in sickness and pension insurance and is also obliged to pay the insurance premium.
+Once an employee’s monthly income from a PPA reaches or exceeds CZK 12,000 (including the sum of several PPAs with the same employer), mandatory participation in sickness and pension insurance and the obligation to pay insurance contributions arise.
 In this case:

 Important specifics – income aggregation

 On the other hand, income from FTCs with different employers is not aggregated.
 In this case, participation in insurance is assessed separately for each employer.
-Similarly, income from a FTE is not aggregated with income from an employment contract or a work arrangement, even with the same employer.
+Similarly, the income from the FTE is not aggregated with the income from the employment relationship or the employment agreement, even for the same employer.

-Tax and the FTC: How to calculate tax on a work performance agreement
+Tax and PPAs: How to calculate tax on a performance agreement

-A 15% personal income tax is normally withheld from the income from a DPP.
-How and how much tax is actually applied depends on whether you have reached the income threshold of CZK 11,500 and whether you have signed a tax declaration.
+Personal income tax of 15% is normally deducted from the income from a DPP.
+How and how much tax is actually applied depends on whether you have reached the income threshold of CZK 12,000 and whether you have signed a tax declaration.

 If you have not signed a tax declaration (pink paper)

-- If you earn up to CZK 11,500 per month, your employer will automatically deduct 15% tax from your earnings in the form of a withholding tax.
+• If you earn up to CZK 12,000 a month, your employer will automatically deduct 15% tax from your earnings in the form of a withholding tax.
 This tax is not dealt with any further, your employer pays it to the state and you have no further obligations.

 If you have signed a tax declaration

-- If you earn up to CZK 11,500 per month, you can often get no tax at all thanks to the taxpayer’s rebate (CZK 2,570 per month).
-This means you get the full amount “in hand”, without any deduction.
+• If you earn up to CZK 12,000 a month, you can often get no tax at all thanks to the taxpayer’s rebate (CZK 2,570 a month).
+You get the full amount “in hand”, without any deduction.

-- If you earn more than CZK 11,500, the tax is deducted as an advance payment (15% of earnings), but thanks to tax credits you can get it back in your annual tax return or on your own tax return.
+• If you earn more than CZK 12,000, the tax is deducted as an advance payment (15% of earnings), but you can get it back in your annual tax return or on your own tax return thanks to tax credits.

 Tip for article